vinkashq/nextfish/README.md

 ## 🔌 Plugin System

-NextFish includes a plugin architecture that allows you to extend functionality.
+NextFire includes a plugin architecture that allows you to extend functionality.
 To create a plugin:

 1. Create a directory in the `plugins/` folder
 2. Add your routes in `plugins/your-plugin/routes/`